sweeterthancandy/CandyPoker/README.md

                 return S;
         }

-The above will converge to a GTO solution, whichkkj
+The above will converge to a GTO solution, if you where to program a computer to play poker, however we want to find a minimally mixed solution.

 This is a simple situation.
 The SB has the option to push or fold, and the SB has the option of call or fold.